dgeb/json-api/format/index.md

 ### Compound Documents

-To save HTTP requests, responses may optionally allow for the inclusion of linked documents along with the requested primary documents.
+To save HTTP requests, responses may optionally allow for the inclusion of linked resources along with the requested primary resources.
 Such response documents are called "compound documents".

-In a compound document, linked documents **MUST** be included in a top level `"linked"` object, in which they are grouped together in arrays according to their type.
+In a compound document, linked resources **MUST** be included as resource objects in a top level `"linked"` object, in which they are grouped together in arrays according to their type.

-The type of each relationship **MAY** be specified in the `"links"` object with the `"type"` key.
-This facilitates lookups of linked documents by the client.
+The type of each relationship **MAY** be specified in a resource-level or top-level `"links"` object with the `"type"` key.
+This facilitates lookups of linked resource objects by the client.

 ```javascript
 {